Welcome to Hamerton-Kelly.com!

 Robert Hamerton-Kelly was educated at the University of Cape Town and Rhodes University (BA, 1958) in South Africa, at Gonville and Caius College, Cambridge University in the UK (BA, 1961; MA 1966) and Union Theological Seminary, New York City (Th D 1966).
 He was a fellow of the Alexander von Humboldt Foundation at the University of Munster (Westfalen) in 1972 and at the University of Munich in 1977.
 He was an Assistant Professor of Religion at Scripps College in Claremont, California, (1966-70), an Associate Professor of the New Testament at Mc McCormick Theological Seminary, Chicago, (1970-72) and Dean of Chapel, Senior Minister of Memorial Church and Consulting Professor of Religious Studies and, by courtesy, Classics (1972-86) at Stanford University in California.
 He was also Senior Research Scholar in Ethics in the Center for International Security and Arms Control and the Institute for International Studies at Stanford (1986-1997).

-He is an ordained minister of the United Methodist Church, married to Rosemary nee Daly for 43 years, the father of three and the grandfather of seven.
-In retirement he serves as the chaplain of the Palo Alto Society of St John the Evangelist, where he preaches regularly and teaches the Bible.
+He was an ordained minister of the United Methodist Church, married to Rosemary Daly for 51 years, the father of three and the grandfather of seven.
+In retirement he served as the chaplain of the Palo Alto Society of St John the Evangelist, where he preached regularly and teaches the Bible.

 As a fellow in the Center for International Security he participated at first hand in the activities arising out of the collapse of the Soviet empire and the realignment of Central Europe.
 He spent much time in Central Europe in the early nineties, and his last paper for the Center was on the religious component of the Balkan wars, presented in Graz, Austria, in 1997.
 He wrote extensively about the transition in Romania, with special reference to Transylvania and the Hungarian interests there.